-There is no way to make this recipe sound as seriously delicious as it is.
+There is no way to make this squash coconut curry sound as seriously delicious as it is.

 And yes, I know.
 I made curry again.
 It’s becoming a problem.
 Like, I haven’t made anything in recent memory that wasn’t some unusual use of cauliflower or a vegetarian curry.
 I think I might have even combined my two loves not that long ago.
 Helppp.
 Leave me some inspiration in the comments or something.
 My blog is dying a slow and happy curry death.

 If I could only ever make one meal at home for the rest of forever, I would choose curry – vegetarian, extra saucy, with cilantro all over it.
 Oh wait, is that what this is?
 Ok.
 Yeah.

 The curry variations that I make, and have been making for a long time, aren’t really real curries.
 This is obvious because 1) they don’t taste like my favorite Indian restaurant, and 2) sometimes I go on YouTube and watch videos about Indian home cooking (where did those four hours go?), and their curries are just way better.
 When I watch these women cook, I feel overwhelmed and entranced and inspired to go find star anise and kaffir lime leaves and cardamom pods.
 Isn’t there something about cooking videos on YouTube, anyways?
 Like some kind of magnetism that just pulls you in?
 Where even if you kind of don’t really like it, you find yourself loving it?
 Food.
 We just love food.

 But anyways.
 My motivation for finding the ingredients for real curry melts away reeeal fast when it’s a billion degrees outside and I literally can’t drive myself anywhere.

 So I just stay home and turn on the fan and make my own 30-minute curry.
 Happy.